Lars27110/VainSabers-Quest/README.md

 AI was used to help with UI

 A big thank you to Vainstains for creating the original mod, and to the whole team for the quest mod template.

+## Note for Sabers developers:

+Please AVOID INCOMPATIBLE SHADERS, OTHERWISE...THE SABERS WON'T WORK ON QUEST!